Blog Details

 Canada provides extension for out-of-status construction workers in Greater Toronto Area

 The Government of Canada has extended the deadline for the temporary public policy allowing out-of-status construction workers in the Greater Toronto Area (GTA) to apply for permanent residency.
 This extension now runs until December 31, 2024, or until the program reaches its cap of 1,000 applicants, whichever occurs first.
 Originally launched in January 2020, this policy aims to support undocumented construction workers by providing a pathway to regularize their status, recognizing their significant contributions to the construction sector in the GTA.
+This initiative was introduced to address the chronic labor shortages faced by the construction industry in the GTA, which has long relied on skilled workers, some of whom have lost their legal status over time.
+Out-of-status individuals often face exploitation due to their vulnerable position, and this program serves as an opportunity for them to secure stability and protection while continuing to work in Canada.
+The primary goal is to ensure that these workers, who have played a critical role in meeting the labor demands of the construction industry, are not left out due to bureaucratic or administrative issues.

 Eligibility criteria